 The Singapore Government recently announced the introduction of GST on digital products and services imported by Singaporean customers.
 From 1 January 2020, non-resident operators of digital marketplaces are required to impose GST on sales of digital products and services to customers resident in Singapore.

-Envato is now registered for GST in Singapore and will begin charging GST to non-GST registered buyers resident in Singapore with effect from 24 February 2020.
+Envato is registered for GST in Singapore and charges GST to non-GST registered buyers resident in Singapore with effect from 24 February 2020.
 If you have a GST registration in Singapore, please include your GST registration number on your billing details or at checkout, to ensure that GST is not charged on your purchase.

 FAQ for Buyers located in Singapore